How To Delete A Page On Wix

 Summary

 Deleting a page on Wix takes six steps: log in, open the editor, go to Menus & Pages, select the page, click More Actions, and hit Delete.
-Before you do it, decide whether hiding the page or removing it from your menu is a better fit.
+In Wix Studio, the same process uses the Pages & Menu panel with right-click or hover options.
+Before you delete, decide whether hiding the page or removing it from your menu is a better fit.
 If you do delete a page that has traffic or backlinks, set up a 301 redirect to preserve your SEO value.
+If the page has a form, your contact data is safe but any automations tied to that form will need to be updated.
 And always duplicate important pages before removing them, because Wix does not offer a straightforward way to undo a deletion.

 Show More